-- Record your own Etsy process video that shows a behind the scenes look into how you cerate your one-of-a-kind products.
+- Record your own Etsy process video that shows a behind-the-scenes look into how you create your one-of-a-kind products.

-- Repeat for as many different product lines that you offer.
+- Repeat for as many different product lines as you offer.

 Once you have a big library of video content, you’ll have plenty of video to work with if you ever decide to invest in more ad dollars for your business.
 At the rate video is becoming the staple for online content, you never know how important this will be for your business in the long run.

-This is a New Year’s resolution for Etsy sellers that may evolve as the social media landscape changes in 2022.
-But for now, you’ve got nothing to lose by adding video content to your Etsy shop.
+This New Year’s resolution for Etsy sellers may evolve as the social media landscape changes in 2023.
+But for now, you’ve got nothing to lose by adding more video content to your Etsy shop.

 05. Rising inflation means it’s time to adjust your Etsy listing prices

 The average profit margin for eCommerce is about 40%.
-Of course, this varies widely by a number of factors including the platform you sell on, order quantity, etc. But in reality, that’s a pretty good number to shoot for.
+Of course, this varies widely by several factors, including the platform you sell on, order quantity, etc. But in reality, that’s a pretty good number to shoot for.

-With the prices of everything going up for Etsy sellers in 2022, make sure that one of your New Year’s resolutions is to take a look at your pricing to see if it still makes sense for the new year.
+With the high prices continuing in 2022, make sure one of your New Year’s resolutions is to take a closer look at your pricing to see if it still makes sense for 2023.

 We’ve discussed pricing your Etsy products at length in multiple blog posts.
 That’s because it’s arguably one of the most important components in your Etsy shop.
 It’s what gets you paid.
 And we see far too many Etsy sellers that can afford to raise their prices.

-Here’s a quick tip: if you’re one of the lucky Etsy sellers that is having a difficult time keeping up with the sheer demand of too many orders, raise your prices.
+Here’s a quick tip: if you’re one of the lucky Etsy sellers that is having a difficult time keeping up with the sheer demand of too many orders, try raising your prices.